Jayasimman-P-K/Jayasimman-P-K/README.md

 - 👯 I’m an Self-thought Software Engineer interested in web 3.0 technologies and metaverse
-- 🌱 I’m currently learning w3.js and Solidity for backend development, Unity and Blender for creating my own space in VR.
+- 🌱 I’m currently learning w3.js and Solidity for backend development, Unity and Blender for creating my own space in VR
-- 🥅 2022 Goals: To become a full stack developer in web 3.0
+- 🥅 2022 Goals: To become a full stack developer in web 3.0 and become a developer in metaverse
-- ⚡ Fun fact: I love to learn new technologies and watch anime
+- ⚡ Future Ideas: To become a Prime Minister of India

 ### Connect with me: